 7. Avoid exploring well-trodden paths.

-Try to refrain from expressing ideas which can be easily found in A-Level revision resources.
+Try to refrain from expressing ideas which can be easily found in A Level revision resources.
 For example, many years ago it was refreshing to read that Gothic novels can be interpreted as coded expressions of repressed psychological impulses.
-However, in 2023, this is a critical commonplace, almost the standard lens through which Gothic texts are studied.
+However, in 2024, this is a critical commonplace, almost the standard lens through which Gothic texts are studied.
 Likewise, you will gain little credit for stating that much of the modernist writing of the 1920s can be seen as a response to upheavals occasioned by The Great War.

 There are, of course, plenty of interesting remarks to make about the literature of both these movements.
 The best applicants, however, will have looked beyond these valid but relatively uncontentious assertions to develop a more precise understanding of the diverse array of texts and trends which constitute them.
-Be prepared to go off-piste and explore what fascinates you about a subject.
+Be prepared to go off-piste and explore what fascinates you most about a subject.

 8. Maintain a critical detachment from the literature that you discuss.

 If you are discussing literature's power to move its readers or audiences, make sure you support your claims with meticulous analysis of its linguistic details.
-Some statements mistakenly substitute a broad acknowledgement of a text's emotional power for the analysis thereof.
+Some statements mistakenly substitute a broad acknowledgement of a text's emotional power for analysis of that text.
 Feel free to write about texts that have moved you emotionally, but focus on explaining why they have done so with reference to lexical, grammatical and structural minutiae.
 Avoid referring to your 'favourite' texts without explaining the qualities that make them so interesting to you.

 9. Don't start typing your statement without a plan of its content.